 We pay your share in the form of guaranteed benefits and non-guaranteed benefits.
-Your policy has certain benefits that are guaranteed, such as the death benefit, cash coupons or the cash value (if applicable).
-Then in each year, the value of your policy may gradually increase with regular bonus and interest.
+Your policy has certain benefits that are guaranteed, such as the death benefit, monthly guaranteed annuity payment or the cash value (if applicable).
+Then in each year, the value of your policy may gradually increase with regular bonus.
+If the monthly guaranteed annuity payment and / or regular bonus have been left with us for accumulation, the value of accumulation account may gradually increase with any interest credited.
 Finally, upon termination, you may also receive a final bonus.
 The amounts we pay you as regular bonus, interest and final bonus will depend on the performance of the participating fund.